cloudmesh-community/book/chapters/doc/type.md

 Naturally, writing papers is not the only way to communicate your research with others.
-We find that today we see additional pathways for cumminication includine blogs, twitter, facebook, e-mail, Web pages, and electronic notebooks.
+We find that today we see additional pathways for communication includine blogs, twitter, facebook, e-mail, Web pages, and electronic notebooks.
 Let us refisit some of them and identify when they are helpful.